jtm077/Pressure-Project/RNA-Seq Tutorial/Part I.md

 ## Initializing your environment
 Alright, now go ahead and fire up Windows Powershell because we are about to get hella started (on the set up process LOL).

-Side Note: All of these comments are purely for my own enjoyment, so you can choose to enjoy them or not (I know I am).
+>Side Note: All of these comments are purely for my own enjoyment, so you can choose to enjoy them or not (I know I am).

-Anyways, you are going to want to run the following commands in your terminal (I suggest actually typing them our rather than copy and paste):
+Anyways, you are going to want to run the following commands in your terminal (I suggest actually typing them out rather than copy and paste):
 ```
 #Getting WSL for Windows installed:
 wsl --install